Having grown up with a passive aggressive mother, Ms. Meyers realized its legacy and vowed to become a better, more direct communicator.

 Passive Aggressiveness and Tomato Soup

 When my 80-year-old mother was visiting, I asked if she wanted a grilled cheese sandwich and tomato soup (one of my favorite combinations on a cold day).
 She replied "yes."
-After finishing the meal, she then explained that tomato is her least favorite of all soups and that she only finished the bowl as not to offend me.
+After finishing the meal, she then explained that tomato is her least favorite of all soups and that she only finished the bowl to avoid offending me.

 When my husband arrived home from work, she told him the story of how I made her tomato soup and she doesn't even like it.
 Then, when my teenage sons entered the room, she told the tale once again.
 Without a doubt, I knew she would repeat this anecdote to everybody back at her retirement community.
 As with so many of her accounts throughout the years, she would come out looking like a martyr and me the bad guy.